Generic HTML Form Processor

 If you use Generic HTML Form Processor in conjunction with the open-source panel management platform phpPanelAdmin to track panelists from the panel into your study, follow these steps:

-Copyright (C) 2005 Anja S. Göritz <http://www.goeritz.net>
+Copyright (C) 2005 Anja S. Göritz <https://www.goeritz.net>

 Please cite the article "Göritz, A. S. & Birnbaum, M. H. (2005).
 Generic HTML Form Processor: A versatile PHP Script to save Web-collected Data into a MySQL database.
 Behavior Research Methods, 37(4), 703-710." in works that benefited from Generic HTML Form Processor.